The Mighty's Holiday Guide of Sensory-Friendly Gifts for Kids or Teens

 Our pick: The Nesel Pack ($99.00).
 Nesel Packs ship throughout the U.S. and to limited countries internationally.

 Spectrum Toy Store is the first sensory-friendly toy store in Illinois, and one of only a handful in the U.S., designed for children with developmental disabilities.
-The store is owned and operated by Jamilah Rahim, a behavioral therapist, who makes sure every toy is appropriate for children on the spectrum.
+The store is owned and operated by Jamilah Rahim, a behavioral therapist, who makes sure every toy is appropriate for children on the autism spectrum, though the toys can be used for children not on the spectrum who enjoy sensory-friendly toys.
 Spectrum Toy Store also offers Care Boxes, a monthly subscription box of sensory toys, products and educational activities.
 Plus, each subscription gives back to the autism community, with a portion of the proceeds providing scholarships for out-of-school programming.

 A fun and functional gift, Senseez Pillows were created by Stephanie Mitelman, as a way for her son – who has sensory issues – to travel around with his favorite vibrating mat.
 Each pillow is designed to be lightweight, portable and visually appealing for children and teens.
 In addition to vibration-only pillows, Senseez Pillows has a line of “3-in-1 Adaptables,” pillows that include a weighted pad, hot and cold pack and a vibration device.